Postdoc Position in NLP at McGill University

 Note to Prospective Students

 Thanks for your interest in working in my lab!
 Please read the following information before contacting me, according to your current status.
+Due to the large volume of requests I receive, I am unable to reply to most requests.
+Please do not let this discourage you from applying to our programs, if you think you are a qualified candidate!

 - Undergraduates currently at McGill: You can send me an e-mail to ask about research projects that might be available.
 Please include your transcript and a description of why you want to work in natural language processing, and be sure to highlight any relevant background you might have.
 I am more likely to be able to supervise you if you are planning to apply for a summer internship (under the NSERC USRA or SURA program), or are planning to do an Honour's thesis.